 In 2021, fine particle concentrations, which greatly impact clarity, were the highest on record.
 The wet year of 2017 brought a large increase in fine particles to Lake Tahoe from local streams.
 High average concentrations have continued each year since, despite some extremely dry years.
 Particles from wildfires in 2021 may be a source.
 Researchers continue to study the drivers and impacts of fine particles.

 Meanwhile, nitrogen and phosphorous loads from the Upper Truckee River were lowest on record in 2021.

 Weather and climate change

-The report’s production was funded by the California Tahoe Conservancy, Tahoe Fund, Tahoe Regional Planning Agency, Tahoe Lakefront Owners’ Association, Nevada Division of Environmental Protection, Lake Tahoe Marina Association, Parasol Tahoe Community Foundation, League to Save Lake Tahoe, Tahoe Water Suppliers Association, TruePoint Solutions and Incline Village Waste Not program.
+The State of the Lake report’s production was funded by the California Tahoe Conservancy, Tahoe Fund, Tahoe Regional Planning Agency, Tahoe Lakefront Owners’ Association, Nevada Division of Environmental Protection, Lake Tahoe Marina Association, Parasol Tahoe Community Foundation, Mountain Workspace, Tahoe Water Suppliers Association, TruePoint Solutions, Truckee Tahoe Airport and Incline Village Waste Not.